Mubelotix/dkim/README.md

 # dkim

-There it is!
-The first DKIM Rust library!
+A complete DKIM Rust library.
+It is still experimental and not ready for production.

 ## Goals